 The Motion to Modify Stay references three proceedings before FERC collectively defined as the Default Charge-Back Proceedings.
 All of the Participants are parties to one of the Default Charge-Back Proceedings defined in the Motion to Modify Stay as the Coral Power Default Charge-Back Proceedings.

-In addition to the Default Charge-Back Proceedings there is also pending before FERC proceedings related to Amendment No. 22 to the tariff of the Debtor, which proceedings has been denoted by FERC as Docket No. ER01-902-000 (the “Amendment 22 Proceedings”).
-The Amendment 22 Proceedings also concern several, if not all, of the issues addressed in the Default Charge-Back Proceedings as referenced on Page 10, Lines 6-11 of the Motion to Modify Stay; specifically, tariff provisions regulating credit requirements, defaults and termination of market participation.
+In addition to the Default Charge-Back Proceedings there is also pending before FERC proceedings commenced by the Debtor related to Amendment No. 22 to the Debtor’s tariff, which proceedings has been denoted by FERC as Docket No. ER01-902-000 (the “Amendment 22 Proceedings”).
+The Amendment 22 Proceedings concern severalof the issues addressed in the Default Charge-Back Proceedings as referenced on Page 10, Lines 6-11 of the Motion to Modify Stay; specifically, tariff provisions regulating credit requirements, defaults and termination of market participation.

 The Debtor has filed a request for clarification, or in the alternative, rehearing of an order entered by FERC in the Amendment 22 Proceeding on February 14, 2001, which order refused to allow critical portions of Amendment 22 filed by the Debtor relating to credit requirements and market participation.
-The Participants had intended to respond to the Debtor’s rehearing request.
-The Participants also anticipate that the Debtor’s defense to complaint of the Participants in the Default Charge-Back Proceeding will raise issues addressed in the Amendment 22 Proceeding.
-Therefore, the Amendment 22 Proceeding is integrally related to the Default Charge-Back Proceedings.
+The Participants had intended to seek leave from FERC to respond to the Debtor’s rehearing request, because the Debtor’s defense to the Participants’ complaint in the Default Charge-Back Proceedings raise issues which the Debtor seeks to have FERC address in the Amendment 22 Proceeding.
+Therefore, the Amendment 22 Proceeding is integrally related to the Default Charge-Back Proceedings, and a decision on the Debtor’s rehearing/clarification request in that proceeding could affect issues in the Default Charge-Back Proceedings..

 To assure that all issues related to charge-back matters are expeditiously resolved by FERC, as requested in the Motion to Modify Stay, the order granting such motion should also provide that the automatic stay is modified as to any other directly related proceedings at FERC, specifically including the Amendment 22 Proceeding.